Bapppis/recall-dungeon/README.md

 ## License

 - This project is licensed under a custom Non-Commercial License.
 You may use, modify, and share for personal and educational purposes only.
 Commercial use is not permitted.
 See the [LICENSE](LICENSE) file for details.
 - For other use cases, questions or anything else, feel free to message me!

 ---

+## Manual

+- To be done.

+---

+## Story

+- Welcome to the world of Aurum.
+You have awoken in this completely new and glorious world but... in an eerie dungeon.
+Yet you remember being in this situation.
+- Use this meta knowledge to explore and find the answers to the questions you have.
+Will you go deeper into the dungeon to put stop whatever is causing these weird things to happen, or will you seek your escape by going up and defeating whatever is guarding the way up to protect the lands?

+---